 Dr. Nickson is a leading provider of advanced shoulder treatments in McKinney, Texas.
 Offering both conservative and surgical treatment options, he focuses on providing individualized, patient-centered care based on each patient’s unique anatomy, underlying condition, and lifestyle goals, among other factors.

 If you have shoulder pain or stiffness, putting off treatment can result in more serious damage to your joint.
-Don’t delay your care: Book an appointment online or over the phone and learn how Dr. Nickson and the team at Next Step Orthopedics can help.
+Don’t delay your care: call us at (972) 547-0047 or book an appointment online online or over the phone and learn how Dr. Nickson and the team at Next Step Orthopedics can help.